Skip to main content

 👉

-Today, we are building an MCP-driven video RAG that ingests a video and lets you chat with it.
+In this chapter, we shall build an MCP-driven video RAG that ingests a video and lets you chat with it.

 It also fetches the exact video chunk where an event occurred.